 Fraudsters take advantage of Exchange closure announcement

 The sudden announcement of Thai Crypto Exchange Bitcoin Co. closure created a situation of panic among the Thai traders and scammers quickly took advantage of it.
-According to a report in The Bangkok Post, the Thai SEC warned against a fake Facebook page claiming to be associated with the crypto exchange, trying to receive funds deposits from traders in response to the closure of the exchange.
+The Thai regulator has warned against a fake Facebook page that claims to be associated with the crypto exchange.
+Scammers are now trying to receive funds deposits from traders in response to the closure of the exchange.

-Thailand’s SEC has, however, warned users to make sure they are in contact with the company from the official website while they work with the police to investigate this fake Facebook accounts.
+Thailand’s SEC has, however, warned users to make sure they are in contact with the company from the official website while they work with the police to investigate this fake Facebook account.

 Think we missed something?
 Let us know in the comments section below.